ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Template:

 * Label: The identifier for this validation method
-* Identifier Type: The type of identifier that this method applies to.
+* Identifier Type: The type of identifier that this method applies to
 * ACME: "Y" if the validation method corresponds to an ACME challenge type;
-  "N" otherwise.
+  "N" otherwise
 * Reference: Where the validation method is defined

 This registry may also contain reserved entries (e.g., to avoid collisions).
-Such entries should have the"ACME" field set to "N" and the "Identifier Type" set to "RESERVED".
+Such entries should have the "ACME" field set to "N" and the "Identifier Type" set to "RESERVED".

 Initial Contents